Want to create Shopify checkout in WooCommerce? You're in the right place!

-In the process, you’ll also discover the ninja optimization hacks that even Shopify isn’t implementing, yet! 😉
+In the process, you’ll also discover the ninja optimization hacks that even Shopify stores aren’t implementing yet.

-Let’s look at a typical Shopify store checkout page.
+Let’s look at a typical Shopify app store checkout page.

 It's a well-branded three-step checkout page with a clear call to action button at the end of every step.

-The progress indicator or breadcrumbs are great to let the user know where they are in the purchase journey, on exactly what step.
+The progress indicator or breadcrumbs are great to let the user know where they are in the purchase journey, and at exactly what step.

-This is so much better than overloading the user with information by putting it all on one page.
+This is so much better than overloading the user with information by putting it all on one cart checkout page.

 You can click on any of these to navigate between steps.

-Conventionally a user has to fill out 10-15 forms fields to complete the purchase.
+Conventionally a user has to fill out 10-15 form fields to complete the purchase on an online store.

 That’s why it is no surprise that top online retailers including Amazon offer express payment options to the users.